pachugonis/exchange/INSTALL/README.md

-# 4EX Exchange Platform - Installation Guide
+# ExchangeKit Platform - Installation Guide

 ## 🚀 One-Click Installation for Ubuntu 24.04

-This installation package provides a fully automated deployment system for the 4EX Exchange Platform using Docker containerization.
+This installation package provides a fully automated deployment system for the ExchangeKit Platform using Docker containerization.

 ## 📋 Prerequisites